AliElSaleh/RiftBuild/How To/Examples/16. Build Asserts/README.md

 | `Assert.File path` / `Assert.Directory path` | A file / folder exists (relative to the build file) |
 | `Assert.Compiler name` (+ `.Version`) | Which compiler was selected, and how new it is |

-A caution: **misspelled assert names are silently ignored** - an `Assert.Programm` checks nothing.
-If an assert never fires when you expect it to, check the spelling first.
+Misspelled assert names are errors too: an `Assert.Programm` stops the build and lists every assert that exists - so a typo can never silently check nothing.

 ## Things to try